Operations During Pandemic

 Q: Will processing times be longer for retirement applications and other forms?

-NYCERS is transitioning back to regular operations and NYCERS staff remain committed to providing you with world-class service and processing your applications and requests as quickly as possible.
+NYCERS staff remain committed to providing you with world-class service and processing your applications and requests as quickly as possible.
+However, we are currently seeing a higher than normal volume of retirement applications, information requests and form submissions.
 Many forms and supporting documents can be submitted or uploaded online through your secure MyNYCERS account.

 Q: If I file for Service Retirement online, how will I get the Retirement Receipt to give to my employer?